-The Company has incurred losses and negative cash flows from operations since inception and had an accumulated deficit of \$32.8 million as of December 31, 2018.
-Since inception through December 31, 2018, the Company has funded operations primarily with the net proceeds of the convertible promissory notes and from the issuance of redeemable convertible preferred stock.
-The Company expects to incur substantial operating losses for the next several years and will need to obtain additional financing in order to launch and commercialize any drug candidates for which it receives regulatory approval.
-As of December 31, 2018, the Company had cash, cash equivalents, and short-term investments of \$71.7 million, which it believes will be sufficient to fund its planned operations for a period of at least 12 months from the date of the issuance of these financial statements.
-If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, or suspend or curtail planned programs.
-Any of these actions could materially harm the Company's business, results of operations and future prospects.
-There can be no assurance that such financing will be available at all or at terms acceptable to the Company.
+The Company has incurred losses and negative cash flows from operations since inception and expects to continue to generate operating losses for the foreseeable future.
+As of December 31, 2019, the Company had an accumulated deficit of \$69.8 million.
+Since inception through December 31, 2019, the Company has funded operations primarily with the net proceeds from the issuance of convertible promissory notes, from the issuance of redeemable convertible preferred stock and from the net proceeds from the IPO.
+As of December 31, 2019, the Company had cash, cash equivalents, and short-term investments of \$99.9 million, which it believes will be sufficient to fund its planned operations for a period of at least 12 months from the date of the issuance of the accompanying financial statements.